SH6003 - Public Health and Health Promotion (2019/20)

 |School||School of Social Professions|

 |Total study hours||300|

 This module aims to:

-Provide a social science based contextual and critical understanding of the impact of the social determinants of health on population health outcomes, with a emphasis on the importance of community engagement as part a public health response
+Provide a social science based contextual and critical understanding of the impact of the social determinants of health on population health outcomes, with an emphasis on the importance of community engagement as part of a public health response

-Evaluate a range of projects and research studies; identifying the impact on public health issues
+Evaluate a range of projects and research studies identifying their impact on public health issues

 Understand and evaluate the key principles and concepts underpinning developments in public health and health promotion at the community level